Pylons/pyramid/docs/narr/install.rst

-.. note:: Installation of :mod:`repoze.bfg` does not require the compilation of any C code, so as long as you have a Python interpreter that meets the above requirements, you do not need to have development tools installed on the target machine to run :mod:`repoze.bfg`.
+.. note:: Installation of :mod:`repoze.bfg` does not require the compilation of any C code, so as long as you have a Python interpreter that meets the above requirements, you do not need to have development tools installed on the target machine to install :mod:`repoze.bfg`.

-BFG is known to run properly on all popular (and even some less-popular) Unix-like systems such as Linux, MacOS X, and FreeBSD.
+BFG is known to run properly on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD.

-:mod:`repoze.bfg` runs on Windows systems.
-However, none of its main developers use the Windows platform.
-Therefor, most of the platform-specific documentation (excepting this chapter) assumes you're using a UNIX system.
-If you're using a Windows system, you'll need to transliterate command lines in the documentation to their Windows equivalents.  :mod:`repoze.bfg` is also known to run on Google's App Engine.
+:mod:`repoze.bfg` does run on Windows systems.
+However, none of its developers use Windows as a primary development platform.
+Therefore, most of the platform-specific documentation (excepting this chapter) assumes you're using a UNIX system.
+If you're using a Windows system, you'll need to transliterate command lines in the documentation to their Windows equivalents.

+:mod:`repoze.bfg` is also known to run on Google's App Engine.

 It is not known whether :mod:`repoze.bfg` will or will not run under Jython or IronPython.